 There are a number of things to consider when booking a hotel for your Disneyland stay, and proximity tops that list.
 It is best to look for Disneyland Paris Packages, that would include park tickets, hotel stay, and transportation to DLP for convenience.

 ^ C and A posing by the Mickey flower ensemble in front of the hotel entrance.

-One of the featured automobile also on parade, they also tour around with the guests and sometimes with the mascots.
+Notice the rail tracks, as the street has a tram for the visitors too.
+Above is one of the featured automobile also on parade.
+There are cars that also tour around with the guests and sometimes with the mascots.

-One of the stuff we bought that proved to be useful later on is a gown for our little princess.
+One of the stuff we bought that proved to be useful later on is a pink gown for our little princess.
 See, she’s standing here with Sleeping Beauty’s castle at the background.
 The dress was perfect, should we have bought Cinderella’s dress then the castle should be blue…fortunately, she likes pink and pink is Aurora’s gown.

 However, meticulous as she is, she had one complain.
 “Mali momie, kasi black ang hair ko dapat dress na lang ni Snow White, I can’t be Aurora, hindi naman kasi ako blonde.”
 (This is wrong momie, I have black hair so it should have been Snow White’s dress, I can’t be Aurora, I’m not blonde after all.)
-Oo nga naman.
+Oo nga naman(True that!).